AAA (Authentication, Authorization, and Accounting) is a framework

 for a period of time.
 RTOs can represent a 1-5 second delay on your network.
 Multiple RTOs

-over time can represents significant delays on your network.
+over time can represent significant delays on your network.

 Remote packet capture (RPCAP)